-If you agree that you owe money to the IRS but your financial situation makes it impossible to pay what you owe without causing financial hardship or resulting in your inability to pay for your basic living expenses, you may qualify for a Currently Non-Collectible status.
-Currently Non-Collectible is a status in which the IRS cannot collect on tax debts or liens from you.
+You may owe the IRS money but your financial situation makes it impossible to pay.
+Doing so, would cause financial hardship or result in your inability to pay for your basic living expenses.
+In this case, you may qualify for a Currently Non-Collectible status (CNC).
+Currently Non-Collectible is a status in which the IRS cannot collect on tax debts or impose liens.

-When the IRS deems your account Currently Non-Collectible, they will typically refrain from collecting any tax debt from your account by force (i.e., levying your assets).
-If you are behind on your tax payments and you are receiving collections communication from the IRS, this status also stops the IRS from sending you collection letters and calling you as they halt all attempts at collecting from accounts with this status.
+When the IRS deems your account CNC, they will typically refrain from collecting any tax debt from your account by force (i.e., levying your assets).
+Furthermore, this status also stops collections communication from the IRS.
+They cannot send you collection letters or call you as they halt all attempts at collecting from accounts with this status.

 Are You Eligible for Currently Non-Collectible Status?

 To be eligible for Currently Non-Collectible status, you must demonstrate that you are unable to pay off your tax debt.
-You must show proof through bank statements and other documentation that your wages and assets cannot be collected to relieve your tax debt without causing financial hardship or the inability to cover basic living expenses.
-Typically, in order to be accepted for Currently Non-Collectible status, you must have filed all tax returns, even those that are past due or the IRS will request for you to do so.
+You must show proof through bank statements and other documentation of your inability to pay.
+Paying tax debts would cause financial hardship or the inability to cover basic living expenses.
+Typically, in order to be accepted for Currently Non-Collectible status, you must have filed all tax returns.
+This includes those that are past due or the IRS will request for you to do so.
 The IRS will determine you eligible for Currently Non-Collectible status if:

 What Are Basic Living Expenses?

 The application process for Currently Non-Collectible status involves many calculations and the submission of many forms.
-It is beneficial to speak to a tax professional when considering filing for Currently Non-Collectible status due to the complicated process.
-Currently Non-Collectible status is only a temporary solution and should your financial situation improve, it is best to seek the advice of a tax professional in order to best proceed.
+Only a tax professional can navigate the complicated CNC process.
+Once your situation improves, the advise of a tax professional can keep you on track.
 Typically, if you are CNC status and your financial situation improves, it is best to file for an Offer In Compromise.
 Give us a call today and we can help you decide if filing for Currently Non-Collectible status is the best course of action for you and your business.
 Visit our tax resolution page for more services.